HankunYu/gsplat-unity/README.md

 ### Setup

 First, ensure your project is using a supported Graphics API.
 For Windows: in `Edit > Project Settings > Player > Other Settings`, uncheck `Auto Graphics API for Windows`.
 Then, in the `Graphics APIs for Windows` list, add `Vulkan` or `Direct3D12` and remove any other options.
 Unity will require a restart to switch the Graphics API.
 You may need to perform similar steps for other platforms.

+Note that for Android, you also need to uncheck `Apply display rotation during rendering` in `Player > Settings for Android > Other Settings > Vulkan Settings`, as this package currently does not support rendering in the native display orientation.

 The next steps depend on the Render Pipeline you are using: